Post canonical system

-A Post canonical system, also known as a Post production system, as created by Emil Post, is a string-manipulation system that starts with finitely many strings and repeatedly transforms them by applying a finite set j of specified rules of a certain form, thus generating a formal language.
+A Post canonical system, also known as a Post production system, as created by Emil Post, is a string-manipulation system that starts with finitely many strings and repeatedly transforms them by applying a finite set of specified rules of a certain form, thus generating a formal language.
 Today they are mainly of historical relevance because every Post canonical system can be reduced to a string rewriting system (semi-Thue system), which is a simpler formulation.
 Both formalisms are Turing complete.